THIS THING was booking. It was laying rubber, making tracks.

-Dad next, in the afternoon, a six-hour drive alone with his thoughts and his sad country and western songs.
+Dad next, in the afternoon, a six-hour drive alone with his thoughts and his sad country and western music.
 Ginny asked us to think of practical things for him to do.
-She knew it would be especially hard on Dad, the cancer - God, that word, saying it felt like throwing up - but there was nothing practical to be done.
+She knew it would be especially hard on Dad, the cancer - God, that word - but there was nothing practical to be done.

 All he or any of us could do was wait, and fret, and try to get a handle.

 At 5 in the afternoon my parents and I kept an appointment with our GP, Doctor Lau.
 We sought answers.
-We sat in his too-small office, smelling of medicine and the elderly, with the years-old magazines and the green plastic-wrapped examination bed in one corner, and didn't get any.
+We sat in his too-small office, smelling of medicine and the elderly, with the years-old magazines and the green plastic-wrapped examination bed, and didn't get any.

 Doctor Lau was vague.
-Vague in a wat that said he didn’t want to steal our hope, but of hope there wasn't any.
+Vague in a way that said he didn’t want to steal our hope but of hope there wasn't much.
 I wouldn’t stand it and kept pinning him with questions.
 How long?
 What can be done?
 Give us your opinion -

 Scrabbling for something.

-Finally Doctor Lau said, "I'm very sorry but there's nothing to be done, except to make Ginny comfortable.
+Finally Doctor Lau said, "I'm very sorry but there's nothing to be done except make Ginny comfortable.
 You should prepare yourselves.
 It is likely weeks, not months.”